YoursLtd/remove-product-tabs/README.md

 * [LICENSE](LICENSE) - The license file.

 ## Features
-* Removal of product tabs from single product page.
+* Removal of product tabs from a single product page.

 ## Installation
 The Remove Product Tabs plugin contents should be put in the [WordPress plugins](https://codex.wordpress.org/Writing_a_Plugin#Names.2C_Files.2C_and_Locations) directory inside a directory named `remove-product-tabs`.
 Follow the steps [here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation) to continue installing and activating the plugin.